ddnne/notes/Finance/FinancialAnalysis/ROA.md

 ### the effect of the change in the shareholder's equity
-In this case, we consider the case where the shareholders' equity changes such as the company issues new stocks or buys back stocks.
+In this case, we consider the case where the shareholders' equity changes, such as the company issuing new stocks or buying back stocks.

-In this case, we can compute the effect to differentiate the ROA with respect to the shareholders' equity.
+In this case, we can compute the effect to differentiate the ROA for the shareholders' equity.
 We can write the change in the ROA as follows:

 $$
 \begin{align}